Conscious travel has become a high priority of late.

 - Take a step back and observe.
 Take pause and observe what the locals do before you walk into a public space or even pick up a tomato at a vegetable stand (an error I made 20 years ago in Barcelona).
 You’ll avoid going places you shouldn't tread and discover what good manners are in that culture.
 Read How to Be a Good Traveler: Solo or Otherwise.

 - Avoid multinational chains.
 Whether it's your hotel or a restaurant, by avoiding multinational companies, by eating at local establishments, you will ensure that the benefits of your tourism dollar stay in the country you're visiting.

 - Respect what is highly valued in the countries you visit.
 Electricity and water are often precious commodities.
 Conserve both as you travel and you can't go wrong.
 Likewise, show respect for dearly-held traditions.
 Here are a few examples of customs you may encounter around the world.

 - Live the rhythm of the destination.
 If siestas are the norm, don’t disturb people by looking for an open store mid-day.

-- Give back to the community to be appreciated and protected by locals.
+- Give back to the community.
 You can do this by giving to a local charity, supporting local artists and craftspeople, or lending a hand when the opportunity presents itself.
 Solo Travel Society member Bobbie once found herself helping out locals in the aftermath of an earthquake in Sauraha, Nepal.
 In the process, she learned much from how the community responded in the face of disaster, and how they kept her safe.